 How can monkeypox be prevented?

 Preventing monkeypox involves several strategies, including avoiding contact with animals that could harbor the virus, especially in endemic areas.
-Inpiduals should avoid handling or eating bushmeat and maintain good hygiene, such as regular handwashing.
+Individuals should avoid handling or eating bushmeat and maintain good hygiene, such as regular handwashing.
 In healthcare settings, strict infection control measures should be implemented, including the use of personal protective equipment (PPE).
 Vaccination for those at higher risk, such as healthcare workers and laboratory personnel, is also recommended.

 What should be done if someone is exposed to monkeypox?